braylinmensik/SQL/README.md

-# Braylin's Awesome SQL Portfolio
+# Braylin's SQL Portfolio

-Hello there, and welcome to my SQL Portfolio!
-In this portfolio, you will find code respitory which contains SQL I have written.
-Please take a look through my files and reach out to me with any questions, concerns, or feedback.
-I look forward to connecting with you! :)
+Hello and welcome to my SQL Portfolio!
+Within this repository, you will discover a collection of SQL code that I have authored.
+I invite you to review the contents and reach out to me should you have any inquiries, feedback, or comments.
+Kindly note that this portfolio is a work in progress, as I am currently pursuing the completion of my data analytics certificate.
+As a result, it may not be entirely finalized.
+I eagerly anticipate the opportunity to engage with you in the near future.